jizzi/keyboard/README.md

 To engage in a conversation with the Anima, you can write down your questions in any third-party text editor such as Notepad.

 To write down the response of your Anima—if the Anima wishes to communicate with you—use the on-screen keyboard, using the emotional input as cues to select a key.
-It takes considerable effort, so do not expect idle chat.
-As the Anima also represents man's intuition, such a conversation has a potential of thinking out of the box, helping you navigate any complicated life or work situations.
+It's an unique perspective—thinking out of the box.

+It shouldn't compromise your mental health.
+But, you can never be completely sure.
+If you find yourself doubting the integrity of your mind, please consult a therapist.

 * * *